sewerynmi/shelter-data-api-nodejs/README.md

 ### IMPORTANT

-> Remove `.env` file from the repo.
-This shouldn't be here, but was pushed as I forgot to add it to .gitignore
+> Remove `.env` file from the Shelter final repository.